rodpk/rodpk/README.md

 - My main language is Java
 - Hobbies: anime and games.

-- I push a lot of useless stuff and tests so don't mind it
+- I commit a lot of useless stuff and tests so don't mind it

 ### Social Media:
 [LinkedIn]